-The degree of difficulty in reviewing a martech stack is compounded by the fact that, in most cases, new solutions must be integrated with existing legacy systems.
+The degree of difficulty in reviewing or building a martech stack is compounded by the fact that, in most cases, new solutions must be integrated with existing legacy systems.
 Very rarely will every part of an entire martech stack be overhauled concurrently.

 In this article, we endeavour to share some of the insights we’ve gathered over more than two decades of using and choosing marketing technology solutions ourselves, and assisting our clients to do the same.
 But before we dive into that, let’s get clear on what we’re looking at here.

 Want to get straight into conducting a martech stack audit of your existing solutions?
 Download our editable matrix template now.

 Martech is short for marketing technology, and encompasses any system or software product that a marketing team needs to interact with to function effectively.
 As the marketing function has grown over time, so too has the definition of what constitutes ‘martech’.
 Whereas it once would have stopped short of e-commerce, martech now includes solutions such as payment gateways and PIM (Product Information Management) systems.
 However it doesn’t extend as far as overarching business management systems such as ERPs (Enterprise Resource Planning systems).